Have you ever stopped and thought about how many different types of marketing there are? It’s astonishing.

 What about closed loop marketing resources?

 Cloud marketing is simply using all the modern tools on the internet to continually connect with and market to customers.

+Today, businesses are able to surface the same marketing message in multiple places.
 So you might see one ad advert in an email, on a website, on Twitter, on YouTube, or in your Facebook feed.